I need your help!

 Depending on the analysis, it may be important to restructure the data to be in long or wide form.
 When the data are in wide form, each player has only one row.
 When the data are in long form, each player has multiple rows—e.g., a row for each game.
 The data structure is called wide or long form because a dataset in wide form has more columns and fewer rows (i.e., it appears wider and shorter), whereas a dataset in long form has more rows and fewer columns (i.e., it appears narrower and taller).

-Here are the data in the nfl_actualStats_offense_weekly object.
+Here are the original data in long form.
 The data are structured in “player-season-week form”.
-That is, every row in the dataset is uniquely identified by the variables, player_id, season, and week.
+That is, every row in the dataset is uniquely identified by the combination of variables, ID, season, and week—these are the keys.
 This is an example of long form, because each player has multiple rows.

 Code